Film Performances

 Cat burglar Henry Clarke (Caine) and his accomplice Richard Moreau (Portman) attempt to steal a millionaire's (Buck) hoard of gems from his mansion.

-Leonard played the part of the informant, Fillmore.
+of the informant, Fillmore.

 Links: